 The first and most critical stage of international pet travel is documentation and planning.

-Government regulations vary widely by destination and may include vaccination records, health certificates, microchip verification, and waiting periods.
-Airlines also have specific requirements related to pet crates, breed restrictions, seasonal limitations, and flight routing.
+Government regulations vary widely by destination and may include vaccination records, health certificates, microchip verification, import permits and mandatory waiting periods.
+Airlines alsohave their own requirements related to crate specifications, breed restrictions, seasonal limitations, and routing rules.

 This stage requires careful timeline management.
 Many documents must be completed within precise date ranges before departure.
 Proper planning ensures that all paperwork aligns correctly with airline and destination country rules.

-Stage 2: Certification and International Pet Air Travel Logistics
+Stage 2: Certification, Travel Readiness and International Pet Air Travel Logistics

 Once documentation is underway, the second stage focuses on certification and logistics.